peradamsson/pwa_sliding_menu/README.md

 # pwa_sliding_menu
 Sliding menu-container with blur-event.
-This is vanilla javascript and som regular css.
+This is vanilla javascript and some regular css.

 Javascript menu class created in order to work with ios, android and webbrowsers.
 Tested with iphone8, motorola Android and chrome.